Gladon4/RPG-Music-Tool/README.md

 This Program uses local music files, instead of for example a Spotify Playlist.
 So you can always use it as long as you have your music with you.

 ## Install
+For Linux:
 Download the executable for your system.

+For Windows:
+You will need to use the python file itself at the moment, still working on exe file.

 ## How to set up songs and themes:
 ### 1.